AcOdErKa/COVID19-Dashboard-App/README.md

 npm install -g nodemon
 ```

-For the dashboard, go to the frontend foler and run :
+For the dashboard, go to the dashboard/covid-dashboard-app folder and run :
 ```
 npm install
 ```